On the foundations and applications of Lorentz-Finsler Geometry: Setting on cones, Lorentz-Finsler metrics and connections

 The case of critical wind corresponds to the limit situation when the cone degenerates into a hyperplane tangent to $S$.
 Hence, the 0 velocity for the zeppelin corresponds to the velocity of the wind compensated by the maximum velocity of the engine in the opposite direction.
 This leads to the concept of wind Minkowski norm \cite{CJS24}.

-\begin{defi} A wind Minkowski norm on $V$ is a smooth connected compact strongly convex hypersurface $S (=\partial D$).
-Depending on if $0\not\in \bar D$, $0\in S$ or $0\in D$ the wind is called {\em strong, critical} or {\em weak}, resp. (the latter also corresponding to a Minkowski norm). \end{defi}
+\begin{defi} A {\em wind Minkowski norm} on $V$ is a smooth connected compact strongly convex hypersurface $\Sigma_0 =\partial D_0$, where $D_0$ is the interior domain of $\Sigma_0$.
+Depending on whether $0\not\in \bar D_0$, $0\in \Sigma_0$ or $0\in D_0$ the wind is called {\em strong, critical} or {\em weak}, resp. (the latter being a Minkowski norm too). \end{defi}